MCL Sprain Specialists Eugene

 About MCL Sprain

 An MCL sprain is an inner-knee ligament injury that often happens from a tackle, fall, or twisting force.
-Physical therapy restores motion and rebuilds strength and lateral stability so the knee can tolerate cutting and contact again.
-The goal is a confident return to sport with minimal re-injury risk.
+Physical therapy restores motion and rebuilds strength and stability so the knee can tolerate cutting, contact, and confident return to sport.

 Expected Recovery Window